maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

   a string such as the following `<PRTfeedback>1</PRTfeedback>`

 These strings are replaced by appropriate feedback as necessary.
-They can be moved anywhere within the question stem.
+They can be moved anywhere within the question text.
 Do **not** place feedback within LaTeX equations!

 ## General feedback/Worked solution	{#general_feedback}